 - Then very gently lift the cake off the base.
 Slide a butter knife very carefully under the baking paper on one side.
 You'll find the cake comes away very easily after that.

-- Place on your serving dish or cake stand, and pour the chilled mango pulp all over.
+- Place on your serving dish or cake stand and top as you fancy.

 Have you seen my latest Eggless Cheesecake Recipe?